 Key Area 3: To develop the leadership and management of the school

-- To ensure that the new testing system is used to accurately track the detailed progress of pupils and that half-termly pupil progress meetings rigorously hold teachers to account for the progress of individual pupils and groups of pupils throughout the school.
+- To ensure that accurate data is used to rigorously hold teachers to account for the progress of individual pupils and groups of pupils throughout the school.

 - To review the school’s curriculum to ensure that it remains broad and balanced, allowing pupils to acquire knowledge and develop subject specific skills.